gflohr/gentoo-gflohr-nordvpn-dependencies/README.md

 # gentoo-gflohr-nordvpn-dependencies

-Dependencies for the nordvpn ebuild
+This repository only exists to host the dependencies of my nordvpn rebuild.